Quantum-of-Solace/Homeless-Human/README.md

+## Homeless Human Services
+# a project of the Quantum of Solace church.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Quantum-of-Solace/homelesshuman.services/edit/master/README.md) to maintain and preview the content for your website in Markdown files.